 5. Oak Meadow

 Oak Meadow is a 36-weekly lesson program for specially-aided children.
 In this lesson program, you can find a lot of reading material, assignments, worksheets, and much more.
 For the convenience of parents, the platform also provides planning and checklist features.
-Parents can also customize lessons based on their child’s requirements and improve their self-esteem with manageable assignments.
+Parents can customize lessons based on their child’s requirements and improve their self-esteem with manageable assignments.

 6. Little Wooden Toybox

-Best Homeschool Curriculums for Dyslexic Children
+Best Homeschool Curriculum for Dyslexic Children

 Related Reading: Best Math Games for Kids That Are Fun to Play